sarahstandish/ada-project-setup/README.md

-# Ada Python Project Setup
+# Ada Python Project Setup Script

 ## Description
 A shell script to automate the setup of Ada Developer's Academy Python projects, completed in preparation for a lightning talk (September 2021).